 Despite its roots in traditional practices, here in the west, Bokashi is the new kid on the home composting block.
 To a large extent, it has yet to prove itself.

 While there’s a huge body of independent scientific work establishing the many virtues of both regular compost and of vermicompost, no such body of work yet exists for Bokashi.

 To a large extent, its virtues are still being touted by the people who developed it in the eighties and who are marketing it today.
 Most of the studies cited by these companies, especially by the U.S. company with close ties to Higa, appear to have been presented exclusively at the conferences his group sponsored and to have been published exclusively on his websites.

 However, there have been several articles in the popular press and numerous testimonials in composting blogs.

 While the most common use for Bokashi is as an inoculant in anaerobic composting, it can also be added to an aerobic compost pile, added directly to soil, or used to create compost tea for watering plants.

 When the bin is full, cover it tightly and set it aside somewhere in the house where it’s out of direct sunlight for ten days or so.
-Every other day, draw off the liquid, which can apparently be used as a fertilizer (in a very diluted form) or full strength to control slime in drains, pipes and septic systems.
+Every other day, draw off the liquid (bokashi tea), which can be used as a fertilizer (in a very diluted form) or full strength to control slime in drains, pipes, and septic systems.

-After ten to fourteen days, the waste in the tub should be thoroughly pickled.
+After ten to fourteen days, the waste in the tub should be pickled thoroughly.
 It can then be dug into a fallow patch of the garden.